 'Not only will there be sauces and splashes, but also knocks and scrapes.
 Whatever you choose needs to be robust and cleanable,' he adds.

 What should I put on a kitchen wall, you ask?
-If you're keen to give your kitchen wall a whole new look, scroll down for a host of super stylish, yet brilliantly practical kitchen wall decor ideas – along with inspiring pictures of kitchens – to help you transform your space for the better.
+If you're keen to give your kitchen wall a whole new look, we have a whole a host of super stylish, yet brilliantly practical kitchen wall decor ideas – along with inspiring pictures of kitchens – to help you transform your space for the better.